deppierre/learnmongodb/README.md

 The purpose of this project is to test your MongoDB query skills against sample data sets

 ## Setup
-1. You need to have Docker installed on your computer ((Docker desktop)[https://docs.docker.com/docker-for-windows/install/] for Windows is easy)
+1. You need to have Docker installed on your computer.
+For example [Docker desktop](https://docs.docker.com/docker-for-windows/install/) for Windows is easy to install and use.
 2. You can safely pull the learnmongodb image and start an instance of this image (aka Docker container)
 ```bash
 #to pull and run the Docker image from the repository